INCATools/kgcl-rdflib/docs/index.md

 # Ocl schema

-A data model for describing change operations at a high level on an ontology or ontology-like artefact
+A data model for describing change operations at a high level on an ontology or ontology-like artefact.
+See [https://github.com/cmungall/ontology-change-language](https://github.com/cmungall/ontology-change-language)

 ### Classes